swiyu-admin-ch/community/README.md

 ## Discussions

-This repository combines [discussions](https://github.com/swiyu-admin-ch/community/discussions) and questions on technology, governance, and other topics related to the digital Swiss Trust Infrastructure in one place.
+This repository combines [discussions](https://github.com/swiyu-admin-ch/community/discussions) and questions on technology, governance, and other topics related to the swyiu Trust Infrastructure in one place.
 Feel free to start a new discussion and select a category that best suits your topic.

 ## Documentation of the swiyu Trust Infrastructure

 On the [swiyu docs website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the swiyu Public Beta Trust Infrastructure.
+Request for Comments (RFC) and swiyu specific standards are documented in the [specifications](specifications) folder.

 ## Rules for all participants and community management procedures